-These costs include the purchase/leasing of specialised equipment including software.
-An explanation of the relevance of the equipment in relation to the project, including specification where applicable, is required.
+These costs include the purchase/leasing of instruments and specialised equipment including software.
+An explanation of the relevance of the equipment/instrument in relation to the project, including specification where applicable, is required.
 If a specialised laptop/PC is to be purchased, please specify its usage and specifications.

+These costs also include the purchase of research consumables.
 The overall value of consumables typically cannot exceed 30% of project value.
 Proposals with consumables exceeding 30% of the project value need to be discussed at application stage.